Near-Victory on Protecting Clark County Resource Lands from Irresponsible Railroad Expansion

 Dear Friends and Neighbors,

-Good news for Clark County: Senator Adrian Cortes (D-18) has introduced SB 5820, a bill that fixes a serious problem created by SB 5517 in 2017 related to irresponsible railroad expansion.
+SB 5820, introduced by Senator Adrian Cortes (D-18th District), is a bill that fixes a serious problem created by SB 5517 in 2017 related to irresponsible railroad expansion.

 SB 5517 carved out a special exception that allowed industrial development on resource lands and critical areas near a short-line railroad in Clark County — something no other county is allowed to do.
 SB 5820 repeals that exception and requires Clark County to follow the Growth Management Act, just like every other county in Washington.